Individual template customizations (Twig, HTML)

 {% endblock %}

-Adding content in front of the original content of the block:
+Add content before the original content of the block:

 {% block name_of_the block %}